-On behalf of ......(insert centre name) I confirm that the above mentioned learner, to the best of my knowledge, is the sole auth r of the completed assignment / portfolio attached, and the assessments have been completed under the required conditions.
+On behalf of(insert centre name), I confirm that the above mentioned learner, to the best of my knowledge, is the sole author of the completed assignment / portfolio attached, and the assessments have been convoluted under the required conditions.

 Signed Date

 Name

-Title Siza
+Title SPSV

-&lt;sup>1 Unless otherwise stated e.g. for some entry level qualifications, learners can work together but should identify sections which are their own work.
+1 Unless otherwise stated e.g. for some entry level qualifications, learners can work together but should identify sections which are their own work.